imanoleguskiza/nems-dev/README.md

 * `bin/`: Contains command line executables for the various tools we use such as Behat, Drush, Phing, PHP CodeSniffer etc.
+* `build/`: Will contain the build intended for deployment to production.
+Use the `build-dist` Phing target to build it.
 * `src/`: Custom PHP code for the build system, such as project specific Phing tasks.
 * `tmp/`: A temporary folder where the platform tarball is downloaded and